-The figures show a decrease in energy consumption for all the FAST-DVS schemes when compared to the original RT-DVS schemes.
-The first, third, and fifth bars in the graphs show the energy consumption for the original RT-DVS schemes.
-The second, fourth, and sixth bars in the graphs show the improved energy consumption for the FAST-DVS schemes.
+Figures 11(a) to 11(f) show the Energy for all the DVS schemes normalized to the base EDF scheme for all six tasksets.
+The figures show a decrease in power consumption for all the FAST-DVS schemes when compared to the original RT-DVS schemes.
+The first, third and fifth bars sponding FAST schemes.